FMMT666/launchpad.py/README.md

     Controls an LED via its x/y coordinates and red, green or blue intensity values.
     An additional <mode> parameter determines the origin of the x-axis.

-    If <blue> is omitted, this method operates in "Classic" compatibility mode.
+    If <blue> is omitted, this method operates in "Mk1" compatibility mode.
-    The classic Launchpad only had 2 bit intensity values (0..3).
+    The Mk1 Launchpad only had 2 bit intensity values (0..3).
 In compatibility mode, these values are now multiplied by 21, to extend the range to 0..63.
     That way, old, existing code, written for the classic Launchpads does not need to be changed.

     For "Pro" only:
-      By default, if <mode> is omitted, the origin of the x axis is the left side of the 8x8 matrix, like in "Classic" mode (those devices had no round buttons on the left).
+      By default, if <mode> is omitted, the origin of the x axis is the left side of the 8x8 matrix, like in the "Mk1" mode (those devices had no round buttons on the left).
       If <mode> is set to "pro" (string), x=0 will light up the round buttons on the left side.
 Please also see the table for X/Y modes somewhere at the end of this